Last updated on 31st October 2022

 The video also uses text on screen instead of audio, which is a great way to keep people focused on the app and engaged with the video.

-For this short 45 second animated demo AppToPay created an entire world!
+For this short 45 second animated product demo video AppToPay created an entire world!
 This video features lots of different characters, as well as a bustling high street:

 This animated world allows AppToPay to skip between a straight-forward demonstration of how to use their app and what this would look like for customers in their day-to-day life.